angelobono/bono-llm-coding-agents/README.md

 # Bono LLM Coding Agents and Orchestration for PHP

 **PHP LLM Coding Agents**
-Automated multi-agent architecture for code generation, analysis, and orchestration with support for various AI providers.
+Automated multi-agent architecture for code generation, analysis, and orchestration with could support various AI providers.
+This project is actually in a experimental state, but already usable.

 Find more details in the [HTML-documentation](https://angelobono.github.io/bono-llm-coding-agents/).